Jurjen-VasC/PWN-Demo/Raspberry Pi/README.md

 ## Setting up the Raspberry Pi

-First download and install the latest version of Raspbian on a SD card.
+First download and install the latest version of Hasbian on a SD card.
+Hasbian is a special version of Raspbian that includes Home Assistent.
-The next step is to install Docker.
+Install the 32 bit version which is the recommended version at this time.

 ### Getting the default files from Github